 The toy is suitable for kids from 2 years of age.

-Is your child now completely crazy about jumping and do you have a large garden?
+Is your child crazy about jumping and do you have a big garden?
 Then consider a bouncy castle!
 I have reviewed the 9 best inflatables for you here